-Tanushree Goyal is a Postdoctoral Scholar at the Harvard Academy for International and Area Studies, Harvard University.
-She is also a Research Fellow at the Women and Public Policy Program at the Harvard Kennedy School.
-Starting Fall 2022, she will join Princeton University as an Assistant Professor in Politics and International Affairs.
-She earned her Ph.D. in Political Science in 2021 at the University of Oxford, where she was a member of Nuffield College.
+Prior to joining Princeton, she was a post-doctoral scholar at the Harvard Academy for International and Area Studies, Harvard University.
+She completed her Ph.D. in Political Science in 2021 at the University of Oxford, where she was a member of Nuffield College.

 Her research explores institutional strategies intended to reduce gender disparities in political opportunity and participation and offers insight on these disparities.
 In a related body of work, she looks at how social norms and economic or status disparities affect how women, especially those who are already marginalized, react to institutional reforms and gender inequities.
 The results of these studies have encouraged her to carry out research that advances our comprehension of how norms evolve and endure through generations, one of the most important and underexplored topics of study in the Global South.

 She has geographic expertise in South Asia, and India in particular.
 She has joint ventures outside of South Asia in Ghana and Brazil.
 She supports her claims with extensive fieldwork, natural and survey experiments, and large-scale data.